simonehagey/orbdot/docs/source/getting_started.rst

 --------------------
 The system information ``.json`` file holds important characteristics of the star-planet system.
 The individual entries serve one of three functions:

- 1. To inform the fixed parameter values when model fitting (see :ref:`model_parameters`).
+ 1. To specify the fixed parameter values for model fitting (see :ref:`model_parameters`).
- 2. For use in the :class:`~orbdot.analysis.Analyzer` class (see :ref:``).
+ 2. For use in the :class:`~orbdot.analysis.Analyzer` class.
- 3. Unused parameters that are made available to the :class:`~orbdot.analysis.Analyzer` for the user's convenience.
+ 3. To provide unused parameters that are made available to the :class:`~orbdot.analysis.Analyzer` for the user's convenience.

-The examples :ref:`example-wasp-12` and :ref:`example-rv-trends` may help familiarize oneself with the function of this input file.
+The examples :ref:`example-wasp-12` and :ref:`example-rv-trends` may help you familiarize yourself with the function of this input file.

 Note:
- The planet characteristics are given as a list (see below) so that the user may have a single info file for a system with multiple planets.
-When creating a :class:`~orbdot.star_planet.StarPlanet` object, the argument ``planet_num`` indicates the index that corresponds to the planet you want to study, with the default being 0.
+ The planet characteristics are given as a list so that the user may have a single info file for a system with multiple planets.
+When creating a :class:`~orbdot.star_planet.StarPlanet` object, the argument ``planet_num`` indicates the index that corresponds to the planet you want to study, with the default being ``0``.

 Default Info File
 ^^^^^^^^^^^^^^^^^
-The ``defaults/info_file.json`` file contains null entries that are automatically overridden by the values provided by the user.
+The ``defaults/default_info_file.json`` file, shown in the dropdown below, contains null entries that are automatically overridden by the values provided by the user.

 .. admonition:: Default Info File
   :class: dropdown